Flame Trees: Music video

 The video of the song (directed by Kimble Rendall) was filmed in Oberon, New South Wales.
 It portrays a young man returning to his home town, meeting old friends, and remembering a past lover.
 The members of Cold Chisel have bit parts, except for Jimmy Barnes, who only appears courtesy of some footage from The Last Stand.
 Barnes said, "The band was arguing so much that "Flame Trees" and the making of the clip, well, they never even told me, that's why I wasn't in it - the band weren't even talking to me at that point."

+Reception

+The Sydney Morning Herald asked, "Is it a love song?
+If so, to what?
+It's undoubtedly one of the great Australian rock songs, but what is it?
+It's equally nostalgia, longing and love.
+A man goes back to the Australian bush town where he was raised and feels nostalgia at what he recalls, but distaste at how little things have changed."

+Elly McDonald at RAM said, "The tune is lovely, with the melodic quality we've come to expect from Prestwich."